Web of trust: Public key authenticity check

 The possibility of finding chains of certificates is often justified by the "small world phenomenon": given two individuals, it is often possible to find a short chain of people between them such that each person in the chain knows the preceding and following links.
 However, such a chain is not necessarily useful: the person encrypting an email or verifying a signature not only has to find a chain of signatures from their private key to their correspondent's, but also to trust each person of the chain to be honest and competent about signing keys (that is, they have to judge whether these people are likely to honestly follow the guidelines about verifying the identity of people before signing keys).
 This is a much stronger constraint.

 Another obstacle is the requirement to physically meet with someone (for example, at a key signing party) to verify their identity and ownership of a public key and email address, which may involve travel expenses and scheduling constraints affecting both sides.
 A software user may need to verify hundreds of software components produced by thousands of developers located around the world.
 As the general population of software users cannot meet in person with all software developers to establish direct trust, they must instead rely on the comparatively slower propagation of indirect trust.

 Obtaining the PGP/GPG key of an author (or developer, publisher, etc.) from a public key server also presents risks, since the key server is a third-party middle-man, itself vulnerable to abuse or attacks.
 To avoid this risk, an author can instead choose to publish their public key on their own key server (i.e., a web server accessible through a domain name owned by them, and securely located in their private office or home) and require the use of HKPS-encrypted connections for the transmission of their public key.
 For details, see WOT Assisting Solutions below.

 Strong set

 The strong set refers to the largest collection of strongly connected PGP keys.
 This forms the basis for the global web of trust.
 Any two keys in the strong set have a path between them; while islands of sets of keys that only sign each other in a disconnected group can and do exist, only one member of that group needs to exchange signatures with the strong set for that group to also become a part of the strong set.

-The strong set had a size of about 55000 Keys at the beginning of the year 2015.
+Henk P. Penning charted the growth in the size of the strong set from approximately 18,000 in early 2003 to approximately 62,000 at the beginning of 2018; however, it then decreased and by May of 2019 it was at approximately 57,500.
+In a paper published in September 2022, Gunnar Wolf and Jorge Luis Ortega-Arjona mentioned the size of the strong set as being 60,000.